2024

 October

-Keith Farnsworth attended the Arizona State University Beyond Center
+Keith Farnsworth attended the Arizona State University

-workshop on
+Beyond Center workshop on

-Information, Causality & the Origin
+Causality & the Origin of Life

-This workshop was attended by
+This workshop was

-leading thinkers in our subject area,
+attended by leading thinkers in our subject area,

 including Sarah Walker (see our Origins Page).
-Topics discussed
+Topics

-included: definitions of information; top-down causation, the
+discussed included: definitions of information; top-down

-biochemistry of proto-life and synthetic life; the thermodynamics of
+causation, the biochemistry of proto-life and synthetic

-the origin of life; emergence and complexity.
-A book is planned, to be
+and complexity.
+A book is planned, to be edited by Paul

-edited by Paul Davies (the organiser), Sarah Walker and George Ellis
+Davies (the organiser), Sarah Walker and George Ellis

 (cosmologist and leader in downward causation thinking).